FreddyFFM/shellyupdater/README.md

 ## Notice

 Please be aware that this tool was designed to interact with Openhab.
-If you do not use Openhab you have to comment out the Things stuff in code.
-Maybe I will provide this as optional in a later step.
+If you do not use Openhab you have to comment out 'openhab' in the settings.py, section INSTALLED_APPS.